 It shouldn’t come as much of a surprise that SIBO is also found in patients suffering from Crohn’s disease with rates up to 30%, especially in those who’ve undergone previous surgery.

 SIBO is also a problem in those suffering from short bowel syndrome after surgical resection.
-Because the shortened intestine doesn’t have the length necessary to properly digest food, a lot ends up in the colon where fermentation causes bacteria to multiply and easily migrate into the small intestine.
+Because the shortened intestine doesn’t have the length necessary to properly digest food, a lot ends up in the colon where fermentation causes bacteria to multiply and easily migrate into the small intestine in the presence of impaired intestinal peristalsis.

 In those with non-alcoholic fatty liver disease, rates of SIBO of up to 50% have been documented.
 And in those with liver cirrhosis, rates range between 50% to 60%.